Cerebellum-Network/Freeport-Smart-Contracts/index.md

 A transfer is primary if it comes from the issuer of this NFT (normally the first sale after issuance).
 Otherwise, it is a secondary transfer.

+A royalty is defined in two parts (both optional): a cut of the sale price of an NFT, and a minimum royalty per transfer.
+For simple transfers not attached to a price, or a too low price, the minimum royalty is charged.

+The cuts are given in basis points (1% of 1%).
+The minimums are given in currency amounts.

 There can be one beneficiary account for each primary and secondary royalties.
 To distribute revenues amongst several parties, use a distribution account (see function createDistributionAccount).